AmeerPB/homelab/kubeadm/readme.md

 ```

-Then change the file permission to redonly to file owner (ie; root)
+Then change the file permission to readonly to file owner (ie; root)

 ``` bash
 chmod 600 /etc/netplan/50-cloud-init.yaml